sbom-observer/observer-cli/README.md

 > [!IMPORTANT]
 > Currently the scanner can only resolve observed dependencies when they are installed on the build machine using the package manager of the OS.
 > **Initially only apt and rpm based linux systems are supported**, but we plan to add support for more package managers in the future.
-We also plan support for Windows and FreeBSD in the future.

-> [!IMPORTANT]
+>
-> The build-observer process requires root privileges to load the eBPF program into the kernel.
-Use the `-u` flag to drop privileges before executing the build.
+>We also plan support for Windows and FreeBSD in the future.

 Example of creating an SBOM for a C/C++ project in a single step: